Why It is Important To Know The Difference

 How Are They Diagnosed?

-Spirometry is the key test.
-It measures how much air you can breathe out and how fast — available at Respire Airway Clinics — giving an objective measure of airflow obstruction.
-A bronchodilator reversibility test (spirometry before and after inhaler) distinguishes asthma from COPD with high accuracy.
-Both tests are available at Respire Airway Clinics and take about 20 minutes.
+The main test is known as spirometry.
+It measures how much air you can blow out and how fast.
+It shows how much your airways are blocked.
+A bronchodilator reversibility test, doing spirometry before and after using an inhaler, helps tell if asthma and COPD are different.
+Both tests are available at Respire Airway Clinics and usually take about 20 minutes.

 The Bottom Line

-If you have been told you have asthma or COPD but your symptoms are not well controlled, ask for a spirometry review.
-Misdiagnosis is common — and the right diagnosis leads to the right treatment.
+If you have been told you have asthma or COPD but your symptoms are not under control, you need to ask your doctor for a spirometry test.
+Most people are misdiagnosed, and getting the right diagnosis is key to getting the right treatment.